Google Logo

 Likewise, competitive climbers or those who travel regularly to climb might be especially interested in insurance.

 In the end, it all comes down to how much risk you are willing to shoulder.
 As your exposure to risk increases, the benefits of specialist rock insurance become more pronounced.
-We think it’s a good idea for all climbers to ask - were something to happen, would I want financial protection?
+We think it’s a good idea for all climbers to ask - if something were to happen, would I want financial protection?
 If the answer is yes, insurance is the way to achieve this.

 When do you need rock climbing insurance?